Gaia: Cult

+Although typically associated with Dione and Aphrodite, one interpretation holds that these sculptures from the east pediment of the Parthenon depict Thalassa (the Sea) in the lap of Gaia; c.
+438-432 BC, British Museum.

 It seems that the worship of the "earth" was indigenous in Greece.
 However it is doubtful if the mother-religion is rooted to the Pre-Greek population.
 In classical times Ge was not an important deity and she didn't have any festivals.
 She was usually honoured together with other gods or goddesses.
 Local cults of Gaia are rare and only some of them can be mentioned from the existing evidence.

 Elements of a primitive cult of Gaia appear at Dodona in Epirus.
 It seems that in an old religion the earth goddess was worshipped together with the sky-god (Zeus).
 At Thebes there was cult of "Gaia Makaira Telesforos".
 Telesforos means "bringing fruits to perfection".
 The earth goddess had powers over the ghosts and the dreams which come from the underworld, therefore she acquired oracular powers.
 These conceptions are evident in her cults at Delphi, Athens and Aigai of Achaea.
 An inscription "ieron eurysternou" (sanctuary of the broad-bosomed), is mentioned at Delphi by Mnaseas.
 A temple of Ge was built to the south of the temple of Apollo.
 "Eutysternos" is a surname of Ge and it had an earlier use by Hesiod.
 It was also given to her in her worship at the Achaean Aegai.